-The Board of Directors expresses its gratitude to the Government of India Ministry ofFinance Department of Economic Affairs Reserve Bank of India (RBI) Securities andExchanges Board of India (SEBI) and other Government & Regulatory Agencies for theirvaluable guidance and continued support provided to the Bank throughout the year.
-TheBoard of Directors are also grateful to the valued customers esteemed stakeholders andalso wish to place on record its great appreciation of the staff members for theirinvolvement and dedication in the overall development growth and prosperity of the Bank.
+The Board of Directors expresses its gratitude to the Government of India Ministry ofFinance Department of Economic Affairs Reserve Bank of India (RBI) Securities andExchanges Board of India (SEBI) and other Government and Regulatory Agencies for theirvaluable guidance and continued support provided to the Bank throughout the year.
+TheBoard of Directors are also grateful to the valued customers esteemed stakeholders andalso wish to place on record its great appreciation of the staff members for theirinvolvement and dedication in the overall development and growth of the Bank.

 | ||For and on behalf of the Board |

-|Date: 11.05.2016 ||MANAGING DIRECTOR & CEO |
+|Date: 12.05.2018 ||Managing Director & CEO |